Skip to main content

 How agents run code

-The model: sandboxed sessions, not a shared shell
+The model: a spec-driven coder, not a shared shell

 Code runs in execution environments.
-An execution environment is a container image with a chosen set of preinstalled libraries (the built-in image ships Python with common data libraries).
-Each environment is backed by its own AWS Lambda function in your account, named alphaagent-env-{environment_id}.
+An execution environment is a container image with a chosen set of preinstalled libraries — the built-in image ships Python with common data libraries, and you can supply your own image for specialised needs.

-• An agent is assigned an environment; its code runs in that environment's Lambda.
+• An agent is assigned an environment; the code the coder runs executes in that environment.

-• The first run in a brand-new environment incurs the usual cold-start latency while the function warms up.
+• The first run in a brand-new environment incurs the usual cold-start latency while it warms up.

-• Custom environments (your own image) work the same way — they become their own alphaagent-env-{id} function.
+• Custom environments work the same way as the built-in one.

 You manage environments from Studio; the end-user view is in Execution environments.